Great White: Years of commercial decline and disbandment (1993–2001)

 Capitol issued the compilation The Best of Great White: 1986–1992 in 1993, when Great White had already departed the label to begin work on their next studio release, Sail Away.
 Before the release of the album, Great White spent seven months on the road headlining clubs.
 According to Lardie, it was "the longest stint we ever did without a break".
 Great White kept up the pace once Sail Away was released on Zoo Records in 1994, touring the US several times over the following year and a half.
 Their next release, Let It Rock, was released in 1996 through yet another label, Imago Records.

 In 1999, the band released Can't Get There from Here and embarked on a tour with Ratt, Poison, and L.A.
 Guns.
 The album featured the single "Rollin' Stoned", which managed to chart at No. 8 on the Billboard Mainstream Rock Tracks chart.

 In a memo dated January 20, 2000, Mark Kendall announced he was taking a hiatus from Great White.
 Shortly thereafter both Audie Desbrow and Sean McNabb left Great White.
-Russell continued to tour with guitarist Matthew Johnson.
-Desbrow, clearly very unhappy with the financial state of the band and Russell's addiction problems, posted a tirade on his website lambasting Jack Russell while claiming to have been "fired" from Great White.
-Meanwhile, it was rumored that Sean McNabb was fired for going to management and asking to see the accounting books, but the truth was, he was policing Russell's drug use and Jack wasn't into it.
+Russell would continue to tour with only Michael Lardie staying.
+Desbrow, clearly very unhappy with the financial state of the band and Russell's relapse in addiction, posted a tirade on his website lambasting Jack Russell while claiming to have been "fired" from Great White.
+Meanwhile, it was rumored that Sean McNabb was fired for going to management and asking to see the accounting books, though this was debunked by Desbrow, who stated that both he and McNabb had done so several times before getting fired.
+McNabb would later on state that his reason for being fired was because of his own addiction problems.
 The band announced plans to begin work on a new album in late 2000.
 Early in the process, some of the new songs were played for John Kalodner at Columbia Records.
 It was mutually agreed that the band needed a break and wanted to do outside projects.
-Kendall went on to make two solo albums, and Russell also made a solo record.
+Kendall went on to make two solo albums.
 They subsequently left Columbia Records, curtailing any further work on the new album.
-On November 5, 2001, Jack Russell announced the end of Great White, stating that he was moving on, and that Great White would play one final farewell show on December 31, 2001, at the Galaxy Theatre in Santa Ana, CA. Both Kendall and McNabb rejoined the band for the farewell show, recorded for a live CD titled Thank You...Goodnight! released by Knight Records.
+On November 5, 2001, Jack Russell (following the death of his father) announced the end of Great White, stating that he was moving on, and that Great White would play a final string of dates, the final show on December 31, 2001, at the Galaxy Theatre in Santa Ana, California.
+Both Kendall and McNabb appeared for the farewell show (though they had already re-joined in August), recorded for a live CD titled Thank You...Goodnight! released by Knight Records.
 The live album includes two new tracks, "Back to the Rhythm" and "Play On" from their discontinued studio sessions, both of which would ultimately wind up on their reunion album Back to the Rhythm in 2007.